slds-lmu/paper_2019_variationalResampleDistributionShift/README.md

     - make build
     - for fashion-mnist, it takes 30mins on a fujitsu-celcius workstation
     - equivalently you could do  'python main.py --cluster True'
-    - cluster here won't be used since the cluster will most probably correspond to different classes
+    - cluster directly here won't be used since the cluster will most probably correspond to different classes, so we cluster with respect to each class label and merge them

 - learn an embedding with respect to each class label and merge randomly
     - make label